Build Better ICF Homes

 To learn how all these elements work together to create truly superior energy efficiency and significant energy savings - read "The Logix ICF Effect" whitepaper.

-"So How Much Does A Logix XtraComfort Home Cost Compared To A Traditionally Built Home?"
+"So How Much Does An XtraComfort Logix ICF Home Cost Compared To A Traditionally Built Home?"

 Every home, designer, builder and homeowner are different - and there are so many variables in play that make it difficult to arrive an general rule of thumb to accurately answer that question.
-But here is an example that illustrates the general economics of Logix:
+But here is an example that illustrates the general economics of Logix, given typical lumber prices and prevailing interest rates:

-Let's assume a bungalow with 2,000 square foot of living space, which will have 1,800 sq ft of above grade walls.
+Let's assume a bungalow with 2,000 sq ft of living space and 1,800 sq ft of above grade walls.

 $150/sq ft - Budget price to build the home conventionally